Pearl Echeveria

 Pearl Echeveria does not tolerate low-light 🚫.

-Select your city to see how the current weather in your area affects the placement of Pearl Echeveria in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Pearl Echeveria in your home 🏡.

 How to fertilize Pearl Echeveria